Zschokkella

 Zschokkella are identified as parasitic organisms from the family Myxidiidae of the suborder Variisporina.
+The genus was first described in 1909 by Max Auerbach.
+The type species is Zschokkella hildae.

 This genus of Myxozoa tend to inhabit common areas of their host and can be found around the globe in both marine to freshwater habitats.
-Zschokkella also have spore shapes and host specific parasitism that differentiates it from other Myxidiidae.
+Zschokkella also have spore shapes and host specific parasitism that differentiates the genus from other Myxidiidae.
+Fish are the most common hosts, with most species of Zschokkella living in the gallbladder.

 Genus description

 Zschokkella have features that differentiate it from other genera in Variisporina.
 One is that the genus seems exclusive to only infecting the host at a family level.
 It is suggested that due to their widespread nature, Zschokkella may parasitize on different host families based on the region or conditions they live in.
 Zschokkella are also able to alternate between their hosts given their morphologies.
 They are identified by their striations and spore size which vary between species.

 Zschokkella are coelozoic, meaning they inhabit a part or parts of another organisms body.
 In this case, most Zschokkella inhabit parts of the excretory system in fish.

 About 97 species of Zschokkella have been identified with a few species remaining unclassified.